CumulusNetworks/DUE/docs/Troubleshooting.md

 of other architectures seamlessly
 If you're reading this, then you've found a seam and should file a bug at:
 [https://github.com/CumulusNetworks/DUE/issues](https://github.com/CumulusNetworks/DUE/issues)
+**Note** Be aware that newer host distributions may use systemd-binfmt to handle the running of non-native binaries, and as a result, the following binfmt-support suggestions may or may not apply in your environment.

 ### Fails with: `standard\_init\_linux.go:211: exec user process caused "exec format error"`
 So far this has been the only time I've seen this die, and I tracked it down to my system's